Burning Bright: The Hidden Link Between Narcissism and Burnout

 Dr Birgit Schyns, Professor of People & Organisations at NEOMA Business School, notes:

-“During times of stress, narcissistic leaders don’t just burn out themselves—they strain entire teams.
-Their leadership becomes erratic.
-They stop offering guidance and start assigning blame.”
+“During times of stress, narcissistic leaders don’t just burn out themselves, they strain their family members and entire teams.”

-Large corporations can absorb this to some extent—often by rotating executives every few years.
-But smaller organisations are more vulnerable, especially when one individual holds too much power, with too little self-awareness.
+Large corporations can absorb this to some extent, often by rotating executives every few years.
+But smaller organisations or family members are more vulnerable, especially when one individual holds too much power, with too little self-awareness.

 Signs It’s Time to Stop and Reflect